 (Please note that membership fees are tax-deductible and entitle you to free copies of the conference proceedings.)

-For further enquiries, or if you have information that you would like to see on our website, please contact the current president, Prof. Dr. Christoph Bode of Munich University.
+For further enquiries, or if you have information that you would like to see on our website, please contact the current president, Prof. Dr. Ralf Haekel of Leipzig University.